 - While the ability to solve complicated models and equations will remain important, it will by no means be enough.

+- Engaged rather than didactic education.

 - Educating Engineers, and all students, more broadly to understand:

 - Communication,

 - Culture,

 - Economics,

 - People skills and team dynamics,

 - Entrepreneurship

 - Ethics,

 - Tapping women and underrepresented minorities

 - Take quality and standards to the next level!